mckoss/racetrack/README.md

 ![Sample Track](docs/sample-track.png)

 Here you can see a number of different strategies racing against each other (only one of which is succeeding).

 # How to Program a Racer

 If you use CodePen, there is only minimal boilerplate required to program a race.

 ```
-// Import the racetrack library into CodePen
+// Import the racetrack library (and sample track) into CodePen
 import { Racetrack, U_TRACK } from 'https://mckoss.com/racetrack/scripts/racetrack.js';

 // Attach the a new Racetrack simulation to a <canvas> element
 const rt = new Racetrack(document.getElementById('stage'), U_TRACK);

 // This is where you register your racer.
 The callback function
 // will be called once for each step of the race.
 rt.race((state, options) => {
   // Return a move as an [x, y] array.
   // This strategy just keeps on accelerating in the x direction.
   return [1, 0];
 });

+// Start the race
+rt.run();
 ```

 You are provided with two pieces of information at each step: